Open positions

-The team is working on both theoretical and experimental projects.
 Various positions are available in all areas of quantum information.
-You can find the list of the members of the team with their scientific interests here.
+You can find the list of the members of the team with their scientific interests here, and positions are listed below.

 The QI team has an open call for its Quantum Information Fellowship.